The Art of

 The Malay Pillar

-Dominated by Islamic values, the Malay community prioritizes collective harmony (Muhibbah) and respect for elders.
-Communication is often indirect to avoid offending the listener.
+Shaped by Islamic values, the Malay community puts collective harmony (Muhibbah) and respect for elders first.
+Communication is often indirect so as not to offend the other person.

 - • Extreme politeness (Adab)